GOVERNING BOARD & STAFF

 CEO, Welocalize; Co-Founder, The Color Me a Cure Foundation.

-Dr. Aziza T. Shad, MD (Vice President and Co-Founder)
+Dr. Aziza T. Shad, MD (Vice President, Co-Founder, and Medical Director)

 The Ellen W.P.
 Wasserman Chair, Department of Pediatrics, The Herman & Walter Samuelson Children's Hospital at Sinai Hospital of Baltimore; Chief, Division of Pediatric Hematology-Oncology; Professor of Pediatrics & Oncology, Georgetown University School of Medicine.